 One important group is the calming signals.
 Dogs use these signals to create distance.
 They use them when they feel uncomfortable, stressed or they want to prevent a situation from escalating.
 They sometimes use these signals also to calm themselves.

 Dogs are born with a desire for peace and they inherit the knowledge for calming signals in their genes.
 Dogs always try to avoid conflicts by calming things down.
 This is why it’s so important to learn to look for these signals from your dog but also from other dogs.
 Although every dog knows how to show these signals sadly every dog doesn’t know how to read them.
 Or if your dog has been raised with aversive methods it might have affected your dog in a way he has become oblivious to those signals or he might have become passive.
 In addition, reactive dogs usually react so fast without thinking because of the adrenaline spike and then they become unable to notice these signs from other dogs.

 You should learn the basics of dog body language for your family’s and dog’s sake but also for the safety of other dogs and humans.
 No dog bites without a warning.
 Before a bite occurs the dog is likely to give several calming signals and/or warnings.
 If the other dog or person doesn’t get the message the dog has no choice but take the matter to his own paws and bite for defence.
 When your dog interacts with other dogs keep an eye out - if one of them shows these signs and the other doesn’t get the message you need to intervene before the situation escalates and the dog needs to defend himself.
-The same goes when a kid is playing with a dog - then you should be extra careful because kids like to touch and hug dogs, which most of the dogs don’t like.
+The same goes when kids are playing with a dog - then you should be extra careful because kids like to touch and hug dogs, which most of the dogs don’t like.

 Learning the basics

 When I started learning dog body language the calming signals were first on my agenda.
 When Miki yawned or flicked his tongue I always thought it over why he did it and what happened just before he did it.